China Printing Museum

-The China Printing Museum (中国印刷博物馆 (zhōngguó yìnshuā bówùguǎn)) is a museum dedicated to printing in Beijing, China.Established in 1996, the China Printing Plate Museum is the largest museum on printing in the world.
+The China Printing Museum (中国印刷博物馆 (zhōngguó yìnshuā bówùguǎn)) is a public museum dedicated to printing, located in Beijing, China.
+Established in 1996, the China Printing Plate Museum is the largest museum on printing in the world.
 The China Printing Museum displays the invention and evolution of Chinese printing.
 The museum has collected many collections of printing equipment, printed manuscripts, ceramics and other exhibits.

 It is situated inside the Beijing Institute of Graphic Communication campus at Qingyuanlu Station of subway line 4, in Daxing District, Beijing.